 Amelia Langston Assistant director of Spitfire's Tiny Flare Summer Camp, Competition, Festivals

-Amelia Langston is currently a junior at Lumpkin County Highschool.
+Amelia Langston is currently a senior at Lumpkin County Highschool.
 Amelia began dancing with Spitfire in 2012 and has grown to love the clogging world through shows and competitions.
 She has developed into a fantastic leader on and off the dance floor to young and older dancers on the team.
 Amelia competed in her first clogging competition June 2018 with Spitfire Junior and Elementary teams.
 Since then, she has traveled with Spitfire to countless shows and competitions demonstrating outstanding sportsmanship and leadership.
 In March of 2019, she competed with Spitfire's Adult Team at Smokey Mountain Encore placing platinum for the first time competing.
 Her love of clogging has positioned her as special guest assistant director for 2019 Spitfire Tiny Flare Summer Camp.
 Callie and Savannah greatly appreciate the leadership and help Amelia continues to give throughout summer camp, competitions and festivals.
 Spitfire cannot wait to see what the future holds for this outstanding girl.